GustavoFarias2/list-cars/README.md

 </h1>

 <h3 align='center'>
-  A simple aplication to consume an API
+  A simple aplication to consume an API (study content, feel free to copy and share)
 </h3>

 ---